Married Women's Property Act 1882: English women's property rights

-In contrast to wives, women who never married or who were widowed maintained control over their property and inheritance, owned land and controlled property disposal, since by law any unmarried adult female was a femme sole.
+In contrast to wives, women who never married or who were widowed maintained control over their property and inheritance, owned land and controlled property-disposal, since by law any unmarried adult female was a feme sole.
 Once married, the only way that women could reclaim property was through widowhood.
-The few exceptions of married women who were femmes sole were queens of England, and Margaret Beaufort, who was declared to be a femme sole by a 1485 act of parliament passed by her son, in spite of the fact Beaufort was still married to Thomas Stanley, Earl of Derby.
+The few exceptions of married women who were femes sole were queens of England, and Margaret Beaufort, who was declared to be a feme sole by a 1485 act of parliament passed by her son, in spite of the fact that Beaufort was still married to Thomas Stanley, Earl of Derby.

 The dissolution of a marriage, whether initiated by the husband or wife, usually left the divorced females impoverished, as the law offered them no rights to marital property.
-The 1836 Caroline Norton court case highlighted the injustice of English property laws, and generated enough support to result in the Married Women's Property Act.
+The 1836 Caroline Norton court-case highlighted the injustice of English property-laws, and generated enough support to result in the Married Women's Property Act.